Thursday, April 25, 2013

 Grandmother (part V)

-A reception was held after the service.
-A lady mentioned the members would like a receiving line.
-We weren't prepared, but despite our lack of preparation, we pulled it together and met many people from her church, Dad’s church, and others who loved Grandmother.
+Church members held a reception after the service and decided to have a receiving line.
+Although we weren't prepared for one, we organized everyone and met many people from her church, Dad’s church, and others who loved Grandmother.

-I went to Grandmother’s house because she had wanted me to go through her clothes and get what I wanted.
-I did not want her clothes except for a few things with sentimental value.
-I found a writing pen from her church, a Beanie Baby and purse for Lauren, two makeup compacts, a pair of earrings for one of my sisters, my cousin’s charms with their birthdays engraved on them, a few of her cushioned fancy hangers for myself and my sisters, and a few other small items.
-I also found a card that I sent her.
+Grandmother wanted me to go through her clothes and get what I wanted, so I went to her house.
+I didn’t want her clothes but wanted a few sentimental items.
+I found a writing pen from her church, a Beanie Baby and purse for Lauren, two makeup compacts, a pair of earrings for my sissy, her charm bracelet with my charm and my cousins with our birthdays engraved on them, a few of her cushioned hangers for myself and my sisters, and a few other small items.
+I also found a card I sent her.

 Thursday, April 18, 2013